We’ve Tasted All That Wine!

 If you want organic and biodynamic wine, we highly recommend Plonk — it’s fantastic.
 If you subscribe to their case club, it’s only $23.75 a bottle and shipping is included.
 You might also want to check out the less-expensive and still under-the-radar Organic Wine Exchange for Vegan, Sulfite-free, Organic, and Biodynamic subscriptions.

 Martha Stewart Wine.
 We like the Martha Stewart Wine subscription.
-When compared with the subscriptions on this list though, it doesn’t offer consistent enough quality.
+When compared with the clubs on this list though, it doesn’t offer consistent enough quality.

 Vine Oh!
 At a regular price of $84 for 4 bottles, it does not qualify for our definition of affordable (under $15).
 Also, we’re skeptical of the wine quality when all of their reviewers focus on the swag in the box and treat the wine like it’s just another piece of swag.

 Bright Cellars.
-A personalized wine subscription that does not meet our standard of good quality wine or value.
+A personalized wine membership that does not meet our standard of good quality wine or value.
 They also charge $20 a bottle — making it more expensive than our definition of affordable.